savease/savea-api-documentation/README.md

 **Notes**

-* After a successful request, a confirmation message is sent to the specified email address (by email) and/or phone number (by sms).
+* After a successful request, a confirmation message is sent to the specified email address if set, otherwise by a sms to the phone number.
 This message contains a link that the receiver must click on to create the account.
 The account draft will then be deleted.

 ### ⇄ Log in to a customer account